adaptyteam/adapty-docs/versioned_docs/version-3.0/tenjin.md

    Tenjin doesn’t have a specific Sandbox mode for server-to-server integration.
 Use a separate Tenjin app or the same key for both production and sandbox events.
    :::

+10. (optional) Adjust the **How the revenue data should be sent** section if needed.
+For a detailed explanation of its settings, refer to the [Integration settings](configuration#integration-settings).

-10. Click **Save** to finalize the setup.
+11. Click **Save** to finalize the setup.

 Adapty will now send purchase events to Tenjin and receive attribution data.
 You can adjust event sharing in the **Events names** section.

 ## Events and tags

-Tenjin only accepts purchase events.
+Tenjin only accepts purchase and **Trial started** events.
 In the **Events names** section, select which events to share with Tenjin to align with your tracking goals.

 - `non_subscription_purchase`
 - `non_subscription_refunded`